 From the literature quoted it is found that laboratory mixing time at the chosen mix temperature is an important parameter, especially because the laboratory mixing is definitely not as efficient as full scale asphalt plant mixing.
-In the laboratory it becomes quickly a balance or trade-off between improving mix homogeneity by prolonging the mixing time against increased hardening of the bituminous binder.
+In the laboratory it becomes a balance or trade-off between improving mix homogeneity by prolonging the mixing time against increased hardening of the bituminous binder.
 And again balance is valid irrespectively whether or not polymers (virgin or reclaimed) are present.

-The most common purpose for laboratory mixing is to obtain the optimal properties of the asphalt material to be mixed and later to be examined either as loose mix or as compacted specimens.
+The most common purpose for laboratory mixing is to obtain the optimal properties of the asphalt material to be mixed.
+Later the properties can be examined either on the loose mix or on the compacted specimens.
 The purpose of the RECYPMA project falls within this category.
 But as stated earlier this must be adjusted due to the local conditions - in this case the experience at UNIZA with the equipment at their facility - a laboratory mixer with a volume of 30 litres.